mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### How may classical conditioning account for acquisition of the conditioned response in the scenario?

-On the two occasions Glen went swimming in the lake, he associated the lake with the feeling of the blood-sucking leeches on him.
-Now when driving past the lake (CS), Glen is reminded of the feeling of the leeches again and feels disgusted (CR).
+On the two occasions Glen went swimming in the lake, he associated the lake with the feeling of the blood-sucking leeches (UCS) on him (disgusting - UCR).
+Now when driving past the lake (CS), Glen is reminded of the leeches again and feels disgusted (CR).

 ---